vad11/spa-boilerplate/README.md

 1. The entry point of the application is index.js

 2. Configure your application by importing **www/configuration/registry.js** which imports all sub configuration files from the configuration folder.
 Eg setup API paths, initialize services, configure logging etc for given environment.

-index.js/configuration/registry.js **imports all configuration files from this folder**

 3. Bootstrap your application with data that is essential for your application to run.
 Eg translations, logged user.
 ```javascript